Tomás San Gil: Death

-Personalidad y familia
+Personality and family

 According to accounts from people who knew him, Tomás San Gil was the first to attack and last to retreat.
 At the same time, he combined courage with an "innate, strategic mind."
 He was very popular among the rebels (on his 23rd birthday, he was given a birthday cake at his hideout, although this involved many risks).
 Externally, Tomás San Gil is described as a short young man, but with great physical strength.
 He was not married, but his mother, Doña Benilde Díaz, and his sister, Conchita, actively participated in the rebellion.
 These women organized material supplies and informed the group about the situation outside the combat zone.
 Both were arrested and mistreated numerous times and interrogated relentlessly.
 Contemporary attitudes towards Tomás San Gil, like those towards Osvaldo Ramírez García, depend on ideology and political orientation.
 Cuban officials characterize him as a bandit and counterrevolutionary; Cuban dissidents, as heroes of the struggle for liberation.